 The Pennsylvania Mathematics League hosts monthly contests to challenge and motivate students who have an interest in mathematics.
-Each contest is a thirty-minute, six question test for which participants may use a TI-84 calculator.
-Members are required to attend five out of six meetings, work on the test for the full thirty minutes, and be open to discussion after the contest.
-The names of the students with perfect scores, the highest cumulative scores across the state, and schools with the highest scores are published each month in the County Summary Report.
+Each contest is a thirty-minute, six question on-line test for which participants may use a TI-84 calculator.
+These contests occur monthly on predetermined Tuesdays after school.
+Members are required to attend six out of seven meetings.
+The seventh meeting features a guest speaker and a pinning ceremony for those members who attain the highest score.